pingfu/pingfu.github.io/_posts/2026-05-18-safety-framework.md

 And that's the paradox: the GriGri *is* materially safer than an ATC, but it shares the same predisposition that many other devices in its safety class do, which is to subconsciously present in the minds of operators as a level `4` device, leading to behaviours that unintentionally reintroduce catastrophic risk.
 It's a symptom of many level `3` devices, and generalises far beyond climbing.

 Ask any motorcyclist about the first time they experienced thermal brake fade.
 Halfway down a long descent, the brake lever loses resistance and the bike just… doesn’t slow down anymore.
-In that moment, without training beforehand, they rider likely just discovered for the first time, that what they thought was a `Level 4: Fail-Safe` system was actually just a `Level 3: Safety Assisted` device with a failure mode they didn't know about.
+In that moment, without training beforehand, the rider likely just discovered for the first time that what they thought was a `Level 4: Fail-Safe` system was actually just a `Level 3: Safety Assisted` device with a failure mode they didn't know about.

 The failure modes here tend to be subtle, rare, or counterintuitive, invisible right up until the operator hits them.
-And because the system usually work, operators can go years without ever learning where those edges actually are, until it's too late.
+And because the system usually works, operators can go years without ever learning where those edges actually are, until it's too late.

-This is what makes upgrading from level `1` and `2` up to level `3` so dangerous; the operator is often unwittingly swapping a dangerous-by-default device they fully understood for one that will fail in ways they didn’t anticipate.
+This is what makes upgrading from level `1` or `2` up to level `3` so dangerous; the operator is often unwittingly swapping a dangerous-by-default device they fully understood for one that will fail in ways they didn’t anticipate.

 See [https://safety-framework.fawltea.net/](https://safety-framework.fawltea.net/) for the full Safety by Design Index.